The St. Paul's Pact

 The Six Commitments

-If elected Member of Parliament for St. Paul on April 30, 2026, Franz DeFreitas commits publicly to every one of the following.
+Every signatory binds themselves, if elected Member of Parliament for St. Paul on April 30, 2026, to each of the following.
 Each with a deadline.
 Each to be reported on.

 01